pedrogbmendes/HPT_advTrain/README.md

 This repository contains the scripts and data used and collected in our study entitled Hyper-parameter Tuning for Adversarially Robust Models.
+Due to the anonymization of this repo, some of the links to directories of this repo might not work.

 ##  [Train directory](https://github.com/pedrogbmendes/HPT_advTrain/tree/anonymize/train)